Controlled validation methodology for high-stakes market decisions

 Possible routes are framed around buyer, trigger, urgency, budget logic, and custom-engineering fit.

-Kill Criteria & Red Team
+Disqualification Criteria & Red Team Review

 Provider / Buyer Fit Check